mushfichowdhury/MushfiChowdhury/README.md

-# My name is Mushfi and I am a Software Engineer and a wedding photographer!
+# My name is Mushfi and I am a Software Engineer!

 ## My Skill Set